mosesmulwa-bebop/mosesmulwa-bebop/README.md

 ### Hi there 👋

 ### 😄
 I'm Moses Mulwa.
-A software developer and Hardware Engineer.
+A software developer and Hardware ,Firmware Engineer.
 My academic background is in Electronic and Computer Engineering, with experience spanning Embedded Development, Web Application Building, Machine Learning and Deep Learning, Project Management, and Leadership domains.